-Welcome back to the 2024 School Year!
-We hope you have all had a lovely Christmas and enjoyed the start to the new year.
+Welcome back to the 2025 School Year!
+We hope you have all had a lovely Christmas and enjoyed the lovely summer sunshine.

 We have had a fantastic start to the school year.
-On Monday our grades 1-6 students bounced in with huge smiles showing that they were excited to be back at school to see their friends, meet their teachers and start the new school year.
-There was a positive buzz, lovely calm atmosphere, smiling faces and beautiful manners.
+It was lovely to stand at the gate on Wednesday morning and see the smiling faces of our students as they bounced back in to school.
+Their huge smiles showed that they were excited to be back at school to see their friends, meet their teachers and start the new school year.
+This was reinforced when I visited each classroom and felt a positive buzz, lovely calm atmosphere, smiling faces and beautiful manners.
 What a great start!
 Well done everyone!